ldsec/medco-documentation/source/system_admin/deployment/index.rst

     test-network
     dev-local-3nodes

-Those pages explain how to deploy MedCo in different scenarios.
+These pages explain how to deploy MedCo in different scenarios.
 Each deployment scenario corresponds to a deployment profile, as described below.
-All those instructions use the deployment scripts from the :ref:`lbl_component_medco-deployment` component.
+All these instructions use the deployment scripts from the `medco-deployment <https://github.com/lca1/medco-deployment>`_ repository.

 **If you are new to MedCo...**